Tips on Finding The Best Laser Hair Removal Solution for You

-Advise your therapist if you have recently used a sunbed, treatments should not be done two weeks either side of a sunbed session.
+The treatment should never be performed on wind-burnt or sunburned skin.
+Advise your therapist if you have recently used a sunbed as treatments should not be done two weeks either side of a sunbed session.

 How Much Does Laser Hair Removal Cost?

-As a guide, you should plan on spending between $4,500 – $6,000 to treat your underarm area and between $25,000 – $30,000 to treat your full legs.
+Laser hair removal can vary in price from clinic to clinic and differs between men and women.
+As a guide, you should plan on spending between $4,000 – $6,000 for a full course of treatment for your underarm and between $25,000 – $30,000 for a full course of treatment for your legs.

-Just make sure you ask the right questions and pick a reputable salon.
-This is not a treatment to book based on price alone – if it sounds too good to be true, it probably is.
+Laser hair reduction is not a treatment to book based on price alone – if it sounds too good to be true, it probably is.

-Here at Glow Spa we have a friendly and knowledgeable team, and our qualified therapists are experienced in every aspect of keeping you looking and feeling your very best.
+At Glow, we have a friendly and knowledgeable team, and our qualified therapists are experienced in every aspect of keeping you looking and feeling your very best.

 For a no-pressure laser hair removal consultation, visit Glow on the 8/F, Silver Fortune Plaza, 1 Wellington Street, Central or call us for a chat on 25255198.